mia-platform/documentation/docs/developer_guide/sdk_ios.md

 After that the entities have been marked, it is necessary to call the method **sync** to start the sync phase.

 ```
-Swift

 sync.sync(types: [Author.self,Book.self])
 ```

 It will start pulling all the modifications from the BaaS, then will start the push phase, where all the local modifications will be pushed to the BaaS.
 The sync phase can be monitored observing a notification.
 In particular it is possible to register to the sync notification using this method:

 ```
-Swift

 NotificationCenter.default.addObserverForSyncStatus(observer: self, selector: #selector(syncState:), object: nil)
 ```

-The userInfo of the notification contains an instance of the object **SyncStatus**.
+The **userInfo** of the notification contains an instance of the object **SyncStatus**.
 It offers a view to the sync state.
 For example, it is possible to see which class is syncing, the progress and, eventually, the errors of the operation.

 ```
-Swift

 func syncState(_ sender: Notification) {
     guard let status = sender.userInfo?[kMIASyncroNotificationKeyStatus] as?
 SyncStatus else {
         return